Project-Based Learning: 8 Tips For Teachers

 6. Project-based learning empowers students.

-What I have learned is that it really does benefit students and the teachers to offer these project-based learning experiences for students, to find out about their passions and interests.
+What I have learned is that it really does benefit students and teachers to offer these project-based learning experiences for students, to find out about their passions and interests.
 We learn more about them and from them through their PBL.
 Having students take over the classroom and present their information opened up so many new learning opportunities for everyone.
 This is truly a great way to see students empowered in their learning.

 Overall, the students are pleased about the work they have done, the progress they have taken and are excited about this next phase.
 We reviewed the feedback, did a little bit more research, and had some planning conversations.